JohanVanslembrouck/corolib/include/corolib/README.md

 * Files commclient.h, commcore.h and commserver.h use boost/asio and are only used by the Boost examples.
 Folder lib contains the source (.cpp) files for the header files (.h) in include/corolib.

-The following three classes are related:
+The following classes are related:
 * template<typename TYPE> class async_operation (file async_operation.h) implements operator co_await() but it does not define a promise_type.
   Therefore it cannot be used to create coroutines.
   This class is meant to be used as a return type of a normal C++ (member) function, making the bridge between non-coroutines and coroutines.